opendoor-labs/paladin_client/README.md

 This client provides helper functions and a Read-Through cache for interacting with [Paladin](https://github.com/opendoor-labs/paladin)

-Paladin provides detailed ACL for services to communicate with one-another either using an anonymous user or on behalf of an existing user.
+Paladin provides detailed ACL for services to communicate with one-another either using an service assertion or on behalf of an existing user.

 ## Installation